divyag265/neu-csye6225-4/neu-csye6225-4/Design Doc.md

 •	Gradle
 •	Testng boot client

-###Instructions to build and de[loy web aplication:
+###Instructions to build and deploy web aplication:
+1. Use Catalina  homebase for all buiding purposes.
+2. Gradle TestNG must be turned on for running the unit tests as well as integration tests.
-1. Copy the application’s directory from its location into $CATALINA_HOME\webapps directory.
+3. Copy the application’s directory from its location into $CATALINA_HOME\webapps directory.
-2. Restart the server, the application is deployed with the context path is name of the directory you copied
+4. Restart the server, the application is deployed with the context path is name of the directory you copied

 ###Instructions to run unit and/or integration tests:
 1. All tests are written in Employeedirectorytests.java